-When you think of buprenorphine (Suboxone) treatment for opioid addiction, what comes to mind?
-If you think of it as a detox aid, intended to help decrease the discomforts associated with withdrawal from heroin and other opioids of abuse, don't feel bad.
+When you think of Suboxone (buprenorphine/naloxone) treatment for opioid addiction, what comes to mind?
+If you think of it primarily as a detox aid, intended to help decrease the discomforts associated with withdrawal from heroin and other harmful opioids, you’re not alone.
 This is a common misconception—one that many people spread.
-Although buprenorphine can certainly be used as a detoxification aid (and often is in inpatient treatment centers), that’s not actually it's most functional purpose.
+But although buprenorphine treatment can be used as a detoxification aid (and often is in inpatient treatment centers), that’s not actually its most functional purpose.
 In fact, buprenorphine (usually combined with naloxone to prevent misuse of the drug) is best used as a long-term treatment for opioid addiction recovery.

 If you or someone you love has been affected by opioid addiction, you’re probably already aware that addiction causes changes in the brain.
-Opiates in particular create a physical dependency alongside a psychological addiction, making them especially difficult to stop using.
-Drugs like heroin and prescription pain pills like oxycodone latch onto our natural opioid receptors, which are integral to many bodily functions such as our pain and pleasure responses, sleep regulation—even breathing.
-These receptors’ natural function is to respond to neurotransmitters like endorphins, but when we become habituated to external opiate drugs, our bodies stop producing them at the normal rate.
+Opioids, specifically, create a physical dependency as well as a psychological addiction, making them particularly difficult to stop using.
+Drugs like heroin and prescription pain pills like oxycodone activate our natural opioid receptors, which are integral to many bodily functions such as our pain and pleasure responses, sleep regulation—even breathing.
+These receptors’ natural function is to respond to neurotransmitters like endorphins, but when we become habituated to external stimulation of opioid drugs, our bodies stop producing these neurochemicals at the normal rate.
 When we stop taking opioid drugs, the resulting lack of activation—both natural and artificial—can lead to a host of issues that manifest as acute withdrawal and can linger as post-acute withdrawal syndrome (PAWS).
-Replacement therapies correct some of those changes, helping the brain re-calibrate after addiction.
+Medication-assisted treatment helps to correct some of those changes, helping the brain re-calibrate after addiction.

-Patients who use buprenorphine for six months or longer to recover from opioid use disorder tend to have better outcomes than patients who use it only as a short-term detox aid.
+Those who use buprenorphine for six months or longer to recover from opioid use disorder tend to have better outcomes than people who use it only as a short-term detox aid.
 These benefits of Suboxone are only evident when the patient has sufficient time.
 While abstinence after detoxification is thought to have a relapse rate that can broach 90%, 60 to 90% of patients undergoing buprenorphine maintenance for a year or longer will remain in treatment.
 The same study even found that those patients who remained in treatment also had better measures of overall health, such as increased social function, and lower viral load in HIV-positive patients.
 Another study found that extended buprenorphine treatment to a minimum of 15 months led to significant improvement in outcomes versus treatment of only six to nine months.

-Not a whole lot is known about the applications of buprenorphine for the treatment of PTSD, mostly because it has not been studied enough.
+Applications of buprenorphine for the treatment of PTSD requires more study.
 Trauma therapists will tell you that if you have PTSD and are not addicted to opioids, you should not look to buprenorphine to manage your symptoms.
 That’s because buprenorphine causes a dependency.
 But for someone who needs treatment for opioid addiction, and is therefore already dependent on opiates, buprenorphine may have some added benefits for PTSD.
 A small study on veterans with co-occurring PTSD and opioid dependency found that buprenorphine helped ease some symptoms of both disorders.

 I felt worse during periods of abstinence than I do now on buprenorphine/naloxone.
-I almost felt as though I were still using, but without the benefits of getting high.
+When I was abstaining, I almost felt as though I were still using, but without the benefits of getting high.
 I was moody, volatile, and suicidal.
 Eventually, I relapsed.
-Buprenorphine has not eliminated my PTSD symptoms, but it has definitely helped manage them, while it fulfilled it’s main purpose of relieving my opioid cravings.
+To be clear: buprenorphine has not eliminated my PTSD symptoms.
+But it has definitely helped manage them, while it fulfilled it’s main purpose of relieving my opioid cravings.

-Buprenorphine has some potential for misuse.
-Buprenorphine does offer the possibility of getting high when not combined with naloxone, which is not bioavailable when ingested orally but becomes activated if a user attempts to inject the drug.
-When I was still in my active addiction, I injected buprenorphine tablets occasionally.
+Buprenorphine does have some potential for misuse.
+When not combined with naloxone, buprenorphine offers the possibility of getting some kind of high.
+(Disclaimer: when I was still in my active addiction, I injected buprenorphine tablets occasionally.
 My partner and I used to say it was “better than nothing.”
-The high was pretty dreary, but because we were addicted not just to euphoria but also to the ritual of injection drug use, we felt it was worth it when we couldn't get anything else.
+The high was pretty dreary.)
 So yes, it’s possible to misuse buprenorphine.

 Ultimately, buprenorphine is a helpful drug for people who are committed to recovery from opioid use disorder (or opioid addiction, as it is commonly called).
-While buprenorphine does create a dependency—similar to insulin or antidepressants—it helps users move away from addictive behaviors and re-build their lives.
+While buprenorphine does create a dependency—similar to insulin or antidepressants—it helps users move away from addictive behaviors and rebuild their lives.
 Patients who use buprenorphine long-term tend to have better outcomes than patients who simply use it to detox.
 That doesn’t mean it has to be lifelong, but it can be.
 If you eventually decide to taper, a gradual decrease that is supervised by your doctor will give your brain a better chance to heal and leave you with fewer withdrawal symptoms.